Ghost0396/iot/python/code/Exercise/part1.md

     "Data".
     "Science".
-    Every second letter from the string.

 ## Exercise 8: Checking Type

-Write a Python script to check the type of the variable assigned with the value "100" and 100.
+Write a Python script to check the type of the variable assigned with the value:

+    "100" and 100.

 ## Exercise 9: Arithmetic and Strings